Tunis - Things to Do in Tunis in December

 Tunis International Book Fair

-The city's intellectual heart beats at Parc des Expositions—Arabic and French literature mix with political debates that get heated in that Tunisian way.
+The city's intellectual heart beats at Parc des Expositions, Arabic and French literature mix with political debates that get heated in that Tunisian way.
 Even non-Arabic speakers can absorb the energy and people-watching.

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-The best brik in Tunis happens at 11am when oil is freshest at stalls behind Souk El Attarine—look for vendors with newspaper-wrapped queues Café de Paris on Avenue Habib Bourguiba serves the city's strongest espresso at 7am when politicians hold court—eavesdrop on conversations that shape Tunisia December's olive oil harvest means souk vendors offer tastings—the peppery burn in your throat indicates high quality The TGM train to Carthage runs every 20 minutes but December's schedule shifts—board before 8am to dodge commuter crowds Local women shop Souk El Berka for gold between 10am-2pm when natural light through the roof openings is best for judging quality
+The best brik in Tunis happens at 11am when oil is freshest at stalls behind Souk El Attarine, look for vendors with newspaper-wrapped queues Café de Paris on Avenue Habib Bourguiba serves the city's strongest espresso at 7am when politicians hold court, eavesdrop on conversations that shape Tunisia December's olive oil harvest means souk vendors offer tastings, the peppery burn in your throat indicates high quality The TGM train to Carthage runs every 20 minutes but December's schedule shifts, board before 8am to dodge commuter crowds Local women shop Souk El Berka for gold between 10am-2pm when natural light through the roof openings is best for judging quality

 Avoid These Mistakes

-Assuming December means beach weather—La Goulette's December water hits 16°C (61°F), locals consider it freezing Booking rooftop dinners without checking if terraces are winterized—many close despite websites showing open-air photos Wearing shorts into mosques—December's cooler weather makes long pants comfortable anyway, but security turns away exposed legs Trying to cram medina shopping into one afternoon—December's shorter daylight means you need two mornings minimum Brace for the wind at Carthage — the coastal ruins run 5°C (9°F) colder than Tunis center because the sea slaps the stone with every gust.
+Assuming December means beach weather, La Goulette's December water hits 16°C (61°F), locals consider it freezing Booking rooftop dinners without checking if terraces are winterized, many close despite websites showing open-air photos Wearing shorts into mosques, December's cooler weather makes long pants comfortable anyway.
+But security turns away exposed legs Trying to cram medina shopping into one afternoon, December's shorter daylight means you need two mornings minimum Brace for the wind at Carthage, the coastal ruins run 5°C (9°F) colder than Tunis center because the sea slaps the stone with every gust.

-Explore Activities in Tunis
+Explore More Activities in Tunis